VLAN Tagged vs Untagged – What is the difference?

 IP Subnetting divides IP addresses and networks into smaller groups, determining the network and host bits.
 Learn more with the IP subnetting cheat sheet and CIDR cheat sheet.

-What is HSRP, Why do we use it, and How to do HSRP config on Cisco Router?
-HSRP is an FHRP (First Hop Redundancy Protocol) developed by Cisco to provide redundancy and high network availability almost anywhere in the network…
+HSRP is an FHRP (First Hop Redundancy Protocol) developed by Cisco to provide redundancy and high network availability almost anywhere in the network where we have two layer3 devices.
+HSRP config gives a group of routers a virtual IP address…

-What is GLBP and Why do we use it?
-GLBP stands for Gateway Load Balancing Protocol and it is a Cisco proprietary First Hop Redundancy Protocol that attempts to overcome the limitations of existing redundant router protocols by adding basic load…
+GLBP stands for Gateway Load Balancing Protocol and it is a Cisco proprietary First Hop Redundancy Protocol that attempts to overcome the limitations of existing redundant router protocols by adding basic load balancing functionality.
+In addition, it allows one virtual router…